“All it takes is a beautiful fake smile to hide an injured soul and they will never notice how broken you really are. “( Robin Williams )

 We need to first acknowledge and accept the fact – No Emotion is Wrong or Bad.

-To access our emotions best is to lie down, close our eyes, breathe deep and ask ourselves:
+To access our emotions best is to lie down, close our eyes, breathe deep and ask ourselves these questions:

-We can use the same questions for accessing our negative emotions.
+We can use the same questions (listed just above) for accessing our negative emotions.
+Or try a few new ones.

 Diary – daily writing down everything and anything that we FEEL, think, notice, observe